airbnb/epoxy/README.md

 # Epoxy

 Epoxy is an Android library for building complex screens in a ReyclerView.
 It abstracts the boilerplate of view holders, item types, item ids, span counts, and more, in order to simplify building screens with multiple view types.
-Additionally, support is added for saving view state and automatic diffing of item changes, which is not supported by RecyclerView out of the box.
+Additionally, Epoxy adds support for saving view state and automatic diffing of item changes, which is not supported by RecyclerView out of the box.

 * [Basic Usage](#basic-usage)
 * [Epoxy Models](#epoxy-models)